mallow66/E-voting-System/README.md

 ## Functionality Expected back office functionality

--Secure web traffic (outgoing and incoming) using the HTTPS protocol.
+- Secure web traffic (outgoing and incoming) using the HTTPS protocol.
--Manage the connection to the MySQL database.
+- Manage the connection to the MySQL database.
--Provide management space for each election.
+- Provide management space for each election.
--Calculates results.
+- Calculates results.
--Send notifications to users. (the results available).
+- Send notifications to users. (the results available).